Houston rockets: Astros hit 5 HRs in 2nd, rout Red Sox 13-4

 Devers put Boston in front 1-0 when he jumped on Urquidy’s 95 mph fastball and drove it over the center field wall for his seventh homer of the season.

-Alvarez led off the second with a blast to center to tie it up.
+Alvarez led off the second by matching Devers’ blast to center to tie it up.

-Gurriel hit a grounder to third, but Devers’ throw was mishandled by first baseman Franchy Cordero, allowing Gurriel aboard.
+Gurriel was next and hit a grounder to third, but Devers’ throw was mishandled by first baseman Franchy Cordero, allowing Gurriel to reach on the error.

-Tucker then connected on an Eovaldi fastball and drilled his sixth homer of the season over the right field fence.
+Tucker then connected on an Eovaldi fastball and drilled his sixth homer of the season over the right field fence to make it 3-1.

-Peña made it back-to-back homers when he sent a line drive into the seats in left center.
+Peña, a rookie who grew up in Rhode Island and played at Maine, made it back-to-back homers when he sent a line drive into the seats in left center.
+It was Peña’s first game back in the lineup since exiting last Thursday’s win at Minnesota with a sore right knee.

 Eovaldi finally retired his first batter of the inning when Jose Siri flied out to right.